FadriPestalozzi/WeekdayWallpaperChanger/README.md

 # Weekday Wallpaper Changer for Windows 11

-Customize your desktop wallpaper based on the current weekday — no manual fiddling required.
+Setup your desktop wallpaper to automatically iterate through a predefined set of 7 images corresponding to each day of the week.

 ## Table of Contents